 What is cOALition S?

-On 4 September 2018, a group national research funding organisation, with the support of the European Commission and the European Research Council (ERC), announced the launch of cOAlition S, an initiative to make full and immediate Open Access to research publications a reality.
+On 4 September 2018, a group of national research funding organisations, with the support of the European Commission and the European Research Council (ERC), announced the launch of cOAlition S, an initiative to make full and immediate Open Access to research publications a reality.
 It is built around Plan S, which consists of one target and 10 principles.

 cOAlition S signals the commitment to implement, by 1 January 2020, the necessary measures to fulfil its main principle: “By 2020 scientific publications that result from research funded by public grants provided by participating national and European research councils and funding bodies, must be published in compliant Open Access Journals or on compliant Open Access Platforms.”

-cOAlition S currently comprises 13 national research funding organisations from 12 countries who have have agreed to implement the 10 principles of Plan S in a coordinated way, together with the European Commission and the ERC.
-Other research funders from across the world, both public and private, are invited to join cOAlition S.
+cOAlition S currently comprises 13 national research funding organisations and two charitable foundations from 13 countries who have agreed to implement the 10 principles of Plan S in a coordinated way, together with the European Commission and the ERC.

 The initiative was born from the cooperation between the Heads of the participating Research Funding Organisations, Marc Schiltz the President of Science Europe, and Robert-Jan Smits the Open Access Envoy of the European Commission.
 It also drew on significant input from the Scientific Council of the ERC.

-An implementation task force, lead by John-Arne Røttingen (RCN) and David Sweeny (UKRI), will now collaborate with other stakeholders and work towards the swift and practical implementation of these principles.
+An implementation task force, lead by John-Arne Røttingen (RCN) and David Sweeney (UKRI), will now collaborate with other stakeholders and work towards the swift and practical implementation of these principles.

 The 10 Principles of Plan S